Adarsh Kumar Goel: Notable judgments

-With a view to achieve a progressive step, Justice Goel in his judgment in Amardeep Singh vs. Harveen Kaur, held that, “the 6 months waiting period prescribed under Section 13B(2) of Hindu Marriage Act for divorce by mutual consent is not mandatory, and can be waived under certain circumstances.
+With a view to achieve a progressive step, Goel in his judgment in Amardeep Singh vs. Harveen Kaur, held that, “the 6 months waiting period prescribed under Section 13B(2) of Hindu Marriage Act for divorce by mutual consent is not mandatory, and can be waived under certain circumstances.

 Further, in B. Sunitha vs. The State of State of Telangana he also gave his opinion and asked the government to take cognizance on the issue of introducing requisite legislative changes for a regulatory mechanism to check violation of professional ethics by Lawyers.

-Justice Goel as Chairperson of National Green Tribunal
+Chairperson of National Green Tribunal

-Justice A. K. Goel was appointed the Chairperson of the National Green Tribunal on 6 July 2018.
+Goel was appointed the Chairperson of the National Green Tribunal on 6 July 2018.
 Initially when he was appointed there were huge backlogs of cases that were pending not only with the Principal Bench but also with other Zonal Benches.
-Since his appointment, Justice Goel has made all Benches functional by hearing matters through Video Conferencing from Bhopal, Chennai, Kolkata and Pune Bench.
+Since his appointment, Goel has made all benches functional by hearing matters through video conferencing from Bhopal, Chennai, Kolkata and Pune bench.